Skip to Content

 Easy Garlic Green Beans Amandine

-Garlic green beans with almonds or amandine is a classic easy and delicious side dish that cooks in under 15 minutes.
+Garlic green beans with almonds or amandine is a classic, easy and delicious side dish that cooks in under 20 minutes.

 Garlic French Beans with Almonds

-It is called amandine, in American cookbooks, it is often referred to as almondine.
+It is called amandine, and in American cookbooks, it is often referred to as almondine.

 It is a super quick and simple recipe to cook, I do like to blanch the beans first and quench in cold water.
 I find that it helps retain the colour and gives the beans the best texture.

-Even then this whole dish comes together in just 15 minutes, which means you can pull it together whilst resting a roasted piece of meat.
+Even then, this whole dish comes together in 20 minutes at most, which means you can pull it together whilst resting a roasted piece of meat.

 Frequently Asked Questions